This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 The Guildguild

-The Guild is open to both men and women, meeting fortnightly on a Monday afternoon from October to March.
-Everyone welcome, see the calendar for details.
+The Guild is open to everyone, meeting fortnightly on a Monday afternoon from October to March to enjoy a short act of worship, an interesting and varied programmer, and a time of fellowship, see the calendar for details.

 The Phoenix Circlephoenix

-The Phoenix Circle provides fellowship, outreach and education for women of all ages in Bearsden.
-The group host a variety of talks, outings and events with something of interest to suit all tastes.
-The meetings take place fortnightly in the Church Hall on a Monday evening at 8 p.m. and run from September to March, see the calendar for details.
+The Phoenix Circle hosts a variety of talks & events.
+The group meets fortnightly on Monday evenings.
+The meetings take place fortnightly in the Church Hall on a Monday evening and run from September to March, see the calendar for details.
 A very warm welcome is extended to visitors and new members.

 TMC ('Too Many Candles')

-TMC (Too Many Candles) For ladies who consider they have Too Many Candles on their Birthday cakes to join the WAGs, we meet once a month, usually the last Monday, for chat, fellowship and a bite to eat in a local restaurant.
+TMC (Too Many Candles) For ladies who consider they have Too Many Candles on their Birthday cakes, we meet once a month, usually the last Monday, for chat, fellowship and a bite to eat in a local restaurant.
 We have an annual outing and theatre trip and contribute to different charities each month via our "collection".
 Please watch for our notices in Intimations and just turn up.
 You will be made most welcome.
+We have a WhatsApp group which communicates daily.

 Contact: Anne Henderson